franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/348fdc42-7341-49ae-a7b5-f39bb04ba5ac)
-Once the EFI partition is mounted, you can:
+Once the EFI partition has been mounted, you can:
 - Browse the partition via Command Prompt
 - Access a cloned version of the EFI partition in File Explorer
 - Unmount the partition when you're done